 I forgot the mention the software I bought to do the transfer.
 I got an image transfer software that should have worked much better than it did.
 But it was too late.

-As the old PC began to fade I realized I only had so much time to save my data.
-So, I needed a place to store it.
-I purchased a software package and installed it and began transferring the data.
+When my old PC began to fade I realized I only had so much time to save my data.
+I knew I needed a place to store my data, so I purchased a computer repair software package, installed it and began transferring the data.

 That wraps up this little story.
 Hope you never have computer problems but just in case.
 Hope this helps.